-- (a) Participation in the pilot project shall be mandatory in all pending "Asbestos" "CK" type cases.
-Participation shall be assigned following the filing and service of the initial complaint or other initial filing and assignment of the case to the participating judge.
-All judges in the 3rd Circuit Court's Civil Division shall participate.
-Expansion into the other Civil Division case types will occur after approval by the Supreme Court. - (b) This is a mandatory e-filing project.
+- (a) Participation in the pilot program shall be mandatory in all pending "C" or "N" type cases assigned to participating circuit judges.
+Participation shall be assigned following the filing and service of the initial complaint or other initial filing and assignment of the case to a participating judge.
+At the discretion of the judge, participation may also include postdisposition proceedings in qualifying case types assigned to participating judges. - (b) This is a mandatory e-filing project.
 It is presumed that all documents will be filed electronically.
 However, the Court recognizes that circumstances may arise that will prevent one from e-filing.
 To ensure that all parties retain access to the courts, parties that demonstrate good cause will be permitted to file their documents with the clerk, who will then file the documents electronically.
-Among the factors that the 3rd Circuit Court will consider in determining whether good cause exists to excuse a party from mandatory e-filing is a party's access to the Internet and indigency.
+Among the factors that the Sixth Circuit Court will consider in determining whether good cause exists to excuse a party from mandatory e-filing are a party's access to the Internet and indigency.
 A self-represented party is not excused from the project merely because the individual does not have counsel.